followben/NextMQTT/README.md

 ## Install

 In your Xcode project, select File > Swift Packages > Add Package Dependency... and add `https://github.com/followben/NextMQTT`.
 For the latest stable changes, select the `master` branch.

+NextMQTT has been tested on watchOS 6 and iOS 13.
+In theory NextMQTT will also work on macOS 12 and tvOS but this hasn't been verified.

 ## Contribute
 PRs are welcome.
 For major changes, open an issue first to discuss what you would like to change.